-We are very excited to announce that one of our amazing Directors, Belinda Casselden, has been selected as a Westfield Local Hero finalist.
+We are very excited to announce that one of our amazing Directors, Belinda Casselden, has been selected as a Westfield Local Hero Winner.

-Westfield Local Heroes are nominated and voted for by their communities, with the three top finalists per Westfield centre each awarded a $10,000 grant for their affiliated organisation.
+Westfield Local Heroes are nominated and voted for by their communities, with the three winners per Westfield centre each awarded a $10,000 grant for their affiliated organisation.

 $16, 16 Ways, 16 Days of Activism against Gender-Based Violence Campaign